mpneuried/dailyjs/_posts/2012-03-06-jquery-roundup.md

 ### jecookie

-[jecookie](https://github.com/ainformatico/jecookie) (License: _GPL_) by Alejandro El Informático is a friendly cookie library.
+[jecookie](https://github.com/ainformatico/jecookie) (License: _MIT_) by Alejandro El Informático is a friendly cookie library.
 JSON is supported, and cookies can be marked as secure.

 {% highlight javascript %}
 var cookie = new jecookie('cookie_name', { secure: true, domain: '.example.org' });